moorepants/eme150a/content/pages/syllabus.rst

 :save_as: index.html
 :sortorder: 0

-**This website that will be updated continuously throughout the duration of the course.
-All students and TAs should check periodically.**

 Course Description
 ==================

 | University of California, Davis
 | Department of Mechanical and Aerospace Engineering
 | Mechanical Design - EME 150A
-| Fall 2015
+| Fall 2015, Lecture: MWF 9-9:50AM, Discussion: F 10-10:50AM
 | CRN: 51884
 | `Catalog Entry <http://catalog.ucdavis.edu/programs/EME/EMEcourses.html#pgfId-3900785>`_

-This course introduces the student to mechanical design theory and processes using the fundamentals learned in statics, dynamics, strength of materials, computer aided drafting, and manufacturing.
+This course introduces the student to mechanical design theory and methodology that build on the fundamentals learned in statics, dynamics, strength of materials, computer aided drafting, and manufacturing.
 The course will prepare the student to both individually and collaboratively design mechanical systems that will be safe from failure and ensure that other design constraints are met.

 Objectives
 ----------